MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/personalization/ui-personalization-windows-client.md

 2. The **Available fields** box list all the fields that you can choose from.
 The **Fields shown** box shows all the fields that are currently dispalyed in the FactBox.
 Use the buttons to add, remove, and move the fields.

-## Adding, Removing, Arranging, and Freezing Columns in a List or on Document Lines
+## Customize Columns in a List or on Document Lines
-To get a better overview of the information that you need, you can customize list pages and card pages by adding or removing columns in the grids.
+To get a better overview of the information that you need, you can customize list pages and card pages by adding or removing columns in the grids, rearranging columns, and adding a freeze pane.

 ### To add, remove, and arrange columns